At Upton Junior School we recognise that every child is a unique individual. Our mission statement is:

 We offer a wide variety of pastoral support for children who are encountering emotional difficulties.
 These include:

-- Members of staff such as the class teacher, learning mentors, Inclusion Manager and Headteacher being readily available for children who wish to discuss issues and concerns.
+Members of staff such as the class teacher, learning mentors, SENCo and Headteacher being readily available for children who wish to discuss issues and concerns.

-- Specific interventions such as social skills groups can be run if needed.
+Specific interventions around social communication skills or emotional regulation strategies can be run if needed.

-- Provision is made at lunchtime for children experiencing behavioural difficulties.
-The children attend a lunch club that is closely supervised by a Teaching Assistant.
+Provision is made at lunchtime for children experiencing behavioural difficulties.

-- Where required, referrals will be made to specialist outside agencies such a play therapy team and the Educational Psychologist Service.
+Where required, referrals will be made to specialist outside agencies to provide further support for families and children.

 Children with medical needs

-- Health Care Plans are shared with all staff and reviewed yearly.
+Health Care Plans are shared with all staff and reviewed yearly.
+Any in year updates are also shared.

-- Where necessary and in agreement with parents/carers, prescribed medicines are administered in school, but only where signed consent is in place and, where necessary a Health Care Plan, to ensure the safety of both child and staff members.
+Where necessary and in agreement with parents/carers, prescribed medicines are administered in school, but only where signed consent is in place and, where necessary a Health Care Plan, to ensure the safety of both child and staff members.
+Please see Medical Policy at the bottom of the page for more information.

 6. What specialist services and expertise are available at or accessed by the school?